Organic chemistry in the first phases of Solar-type protostars

-If iCOMs cannot form in the gas-phase, they must be formed on the grain surfaces according to several astrochemists.
+The view of several astrochemists became that, if iCOMs cannot form in the gas-phase, they must be synthesized on the grain surfaces.
 After all, the most abundant molecule, H$_2$, is known to be a grain-surface product \citep[e.g.][]{vandeHulst1946,Hollenbach1970,vidali2013}.
-Following this idea, \cite{Garrod2006} developed a new theory, in which grain-surface chemistry can produce iCOMs during the warm-up phase (see \S ~\ref{sec2:chemistry} for more detail).
+Following this idea, \cite{Garrod2006} developed a new theory, in which grain-surface chemistry can produce iCOMs during the warm-up phase (see Sec. \ref{sec2:chemistry} for more detail).
 Several laboratory experiments starting in the 90s had already shown that, if an ice with a composition similar to that observed in the ISM by IR absorption observations \citep[see the review by][]{Boogert2015} is illuminated by UV photons \citep{schutte1992,bernstein1995,bernstein1999} or energetic particles \citep{Strazzulla1997,Palumbo1999}, several very complex molecules are formed on the ice.
 The most recent experiments show that even amino acids and nucleobases can be found after irradiation by UV photons or energetic particle irradiation \citep[e.g.][]{munoz-caro2002,DeMarcellus2015,Oba2019}.
-Several studies have been carried out to better constrain the pathways to iCOMs induced by photolysis and radiolysis \citep[see e.g. the review by][]{Oberg2016}.
-Finally, recent experimental studies have shown that iCOMs and even glycine could be formed via non-energetic processes on CO-rich ices irradiated by thermal H atoms \citep[e.g.][]{Qasim2019,Chuang2020,Ioppolo2021}.
+Following this idea, several studies have been carried out to better constrain the pathways to iCOMs induced by photolysis and radiolysis \citep[see e.g. the review by][]{Oberg2016}.
+Finally, recent experimental studies have shown that iCOMs and even glycine could be formed via non-energetic processes on CO-rich ices irradiated by thermal H atoms \citep[e.g.][]{Qasim2019,Ioppolo2021,Fedoseev2022-acetaldehyde}.